International House, Melbourne: Admission of women

-In 1972 International House became the first residential college of the University of Melbourne to admit female residents.
-While the idea was firmly part of its establishment proposal, upon opening the college, the International House Council favoured a conservative position, fearing the inclusion of women would call into question the moral tone of the college.
+In 1972, International House became the first residential college of the University of Melbourne to admit female residents.
+While the idea formed part of its original vision, the International House Council initially feared the inclusion of women might call into question the moral tone of the college.
+In June 1971, the Council finally agreed to admit women the following year.
+Women and men initially occupied separate floors; however, mixed floors are now the most common type of housing.

-Despite attempts by various people in later years to admit women to International House, the matter was laid to rest until June 1971 when the International House Council readdressed the matter and agreed unanimously that International House admit women the following year.
-An equal gender balance was sought, and in 1972 women moved into the College, albeit on separate female-only floors.
-In later years mixed floors became the norm.

-Arms
+Coat of arms

-The college arms are a blue and yellow shield containing three migratory birds in the lower segment, symbolising the distance the students travel to live at International House.
-The image of a goddess, derived from the University of Melbourne's coat of arms, watches over these birds protectively, while offering an olive branch of peace.
+The hall's arms are a blue and yellow shield containing three migratory birds in the lower segment, symbolizing the distance the students travel to live at International House.
+The image of Greek victory goddess Nike, derived from the University of Melbourne's coat of arms, watches over these birds protectively while offering an olive branch of peace.

 Motto

-Underneath the shield is the Latin word Fraternitas, which means "brotherhood".
+Underneath the shield is the Latin word Fraternitas, meaning "brotherhood".

 Buildings

-Clunies Ross Wing
+Ian Clunies Ross Wing

-The Clunies Ross Wing, commonly known as ‘Clunies’, was the first accommodation building established by International House.
-It was named after Sir Ian Clunies Ross, the first chair of the International House Council.
-Clunies Ross was the Chair of Rotary International's Service Committee at the time, and also a former Deputy Chancellor of the University of Melbourne.
-Clunies is the building where freshers can expect to stay in their first year at the college.
+The Ian Clunies Ross Wing, commonly known as ‘Clunies’, was International House's first accommodation building.
+It was named in 1962 after the scientist Sir Ian Clunies Ross, the first chair of the International House Council.
+Clunies Ross was the Chair of Rotary International's Service Committee at the time and also a former Deputy Chancellor of the University of Melbourne.

-Clunies is adjoined to the nearby Dimmick Dining Hall (DDH).
-Its construction began in 1956 and was formally opened on 24 May 1958 by the then Prime Minister Sir Robert Menzies.

-Wadham Wing
+Samuel Wadham Wing

-The Wadham Wing was named after Sir Samuel Wadham, the second Chair of the International House Council.
+The Samuel Wadham Wing was named after Sir Samuel Wadham, the second Chair of the International House Council.
 It was opened by (Lord) Richard Casey on 23 March 1963.

-Scheps Building
+Scheps Wing

-The Scheps Building is a sixteen-sided, six-storey residence located at 207–215 Royal Parade.
-The land upon which the Scheps Building is built was acquired by International House in 1965, although the building was not completed and opened until 1972, the same year that women were admitted to the college.
+The Scheps Wing is a sixteen-sided, six-storey residence located at 207–215 Royal Parade.
+The land on which the Scheps Building stands was acquired by International House in 1965.
+However, the building was not completed and opened until 1972, which coincided with the admission of women to the International House.